 For consideration, if the Railhead Preserve Property was acquired today, it would have been exempt from the Exceptional Benefits clause and Collier County's TMSD would reimburse Conservation Collier for the acreage in the Program Land at the original per-acre acquisition cost.
-Calculated at \$10,650,000 divided by 60 acres and total approximately \$177,500 per acre 6.9 acres would total approximately \$1,224,750.
+Calculated at \$10,650,000 divided by 55.35 acres and total \$192,412+/- per acre 7.51 acres would total \$1,445,014.
+Additionally, the Exceptional Benefits Ordinance includes an exemption clause when the Program Lands benefits by providing public access where there was previously no reasonable public access.
+The VMB Ext. project will provide public access to Conservation Collier lands which they currently do not have.